Delivering Economic Prosperity

 The long term sustainability of Preston depends on developing the local economy and providing enough jobs for existing and future generations.

-Economic growth is essential to assist with the restructuring of the local economy, to attract new firms to Preston, help existing companies expand, foster the creation of new firms and at the same time reduce dependence on the private car for work.
+Economic growth is essential to assist with the restructuring of the local economy, to attract new firms to Preston, to help existing companies expand, foster the creation of new firms and at the same time reduce dependence on the private car for work.

 In the interest of sustainable development, as well as economic, environmental and social well-being of Preston's residents, it is important that greater employment opportunities are created or facilitated within the City.
 The creation of employment opportunities is strongly linked to the availability of suitable sites for employment.